dmbarbour/wikilon/docs/AwelonLang.md

 ## Secure Hash Resources

 Binaries, stowage, and dictionaries will use the same secure hash: 384 bits of [BLAKE2b](https://blake2.net/) encoded as 64 characters in [base64url](https://en.wikipedia.org/wiki/Base64).
 BLAKE2b is an efficient, high quality hash function.
-I feel that 64 characters offers a reasonable balance between collision resistance and aesthetics.
+And the size offers an acceptable balance between collision resistance, aesthetics, and other size overheads.

 Secure hash resources are generally not defined within the normal dictionary representation.
-Instead, they are defined in an implicit global space and may be shared among many dictionaries and runtimes.
-These resources are very easy to cache and distribute through [content delivery networks (CDNs)](https://en.wikipedia.org/wiki/Content_delivery_network).
-For an untrusted CDN we could compress and encrypt the content, using 128 bits of the secure hash for a lookup key and the rest for AES decryption.
+Instead, they are defined in an implicit global space and may easily be shared among many dictionaries and runtimes.
+These resources are easy to cache and distribute through [content delivery networks (CDNs)](https://en.wikipedia.org/wiki/Content_delivery_network).
+In case of untrusted CDNs, we might compress and encrypt the content using 128 bits of the secure hash for lookup and the rest for decryption.

 ## Evaluation